AP Top 25 Reality Check: Unanimous No 1 UGA chasing record | Times Leader

 Next: vs. Appalachian State, Sun Belt championship, Saturday.

 Reality check: Ragin’ Cajuns have proven they can be good on the last two coaches.
-Interesting job opening after .
+Interesting job opening after Billy Napier leaves for Florida.

 Ranked: Too high.